yurisklar/django-iframe-app/README.md

 ###Installation

-1. Make sure Python, virtualenvwrapper, and Git are installed
+1. Make sure Python (2.7), virtualenvwrapper, and Git are installed

 2. Install and setup django-iframe-app: